 As mentioned, the apprenticeship helps hone the skills needed for this type of career because the Instrument Builder must know all about the type and family of instruments he or she is working with.
 A good musical “ear” is extremely useful, and woodworking and/or metalworking is necessary.

 Unions and Associations

-Musical Instrument Builders/Designers do not have any unions they can belong to.
-In terms of associations, he or she might belong to the Acoustical Society of America (ASA), the National Council of Acoustical Consultants (NCAC), The Piano Technicians' Guild (PTG), or the Electronic Industries Alliance (EIA).
+Musical Instrument Builders/Designers are not unionized.
+In terms of associations, he or she might belong to the Acoustical Society of America (ASA), the National Council of Acoustical Consultants (NCAC), The Piano Technicians’ Guild (PTG), or the Electronic Industries Alliance (EIA).